touzet/pampa/README.md

 - _assign_, for species identifications
 - _build_, for construction of custom marker peptides.

+which are described below.

 Type `pampa assign -h` or `pampa build -h` respectively to print the help.

 ## Assign module

+This module takes as input a set of mass spectra and tries to find the best taxonomic assignment for each of them.
+The assignment uses marker peptides, that are gathered in a peptide table.

 ```
 usage: